-Title Of Each Class of Securities To Be Registered Number of Units/Shares To Be Registered Proposed Maximum Offering Price Per Unit (1) Proposed Maximum Aggregate Offering Price (1) Amount Of Registration Fee (3) Common Stock, \$0.01 par value per share (2) 20,008,319 \$.80 \$16,006,655 \$1,713.20
+Title Of Each Class of Securities To Be Registered Number of Units/Shares To Be Registered Proposed Maximum Offering Price Per Unit (1) Proposed Maximum Aggregate Offering Price (1) Amount Of Registration Fee Common Stock, \$0.01 par value per share (2) 26,024,217 \$.80 \$20,813,373 \$2,227.67

-- (1) Estimated solely for purposes of calculating the registration fee in accordance with Rule 457(c) under the Securities Act of 1933, as amended (the "Act"), based on the average of the bid and ask prices for the Registrant's common stock as reported on the OTC Bulletin Board on October 27, 2006. - (2) a.
-Includes (i) up to 9,812,500 shares issuable upon the conversion of 165 shares of the Registrant's 7% Series C Convertible Preferred Stock, (ii) up to 1,953,125 shares issuable upon the exercise of related warrants. - b.
-Includes (i) up to 520,000 shares issuable upon the exercise of warrants related to Debentures issued June 29, 2006, and (ii) 156,000 shares of common stock that may be issued to the Selling Stockholders under the anti-dilution provisions of the Debentures. - c.
-Includes (i) up to 163,933 shares issuable upon the conversion of 2 shares of the Registrant's 9% Series B Convertible Preferred Stock, (ii) up to 155,737 shares issuable upon the exercise of related warrants. - d.
-Represents shares of common stock registered for resale by the holders (the "Selling Stockholders") of shares of 9% Series B Convertible Preferred Stock consisting of (i) 73,770 shares of common stock that may be issued to pay semi-annual dividends to the Selling Stockholders, and (ii) 118,042 shares of common stock that may be issued to the Selling Stockholders under the anti-dilution provisions of the 9% Series B Convertible Preferred Stock.
+- (1) Estimated solely for purposes of calculating the registration fee in accordance with Rule 457(c) under the Securities Act of 1933, as amended (the "Act"), based on the average of the bid and ask prices for the Registrant's common stock as reported on the OTC Bulletin Board on October 27, 2006. - a.
+Includes (i) up to 10,312,500 shares issuable upon the conversion of 165 shares of the Registrant's 7% Series C Convertible Preferred Stock, (ii) up to 2,578,125 shares issuable upon the exercise of related warrants. b.
+Includes (i) up to 520,000 shares issuable upon the exercise of warrants related to Debentures issued June 29, 2006, and (ii) 156,000 shares of common stock that may be issued - to the Selling Stockholders under the anti-dilution provisions of the Debentures. c.
+Includes (i) up to 1,803,273 shares issuable upon the conversion of 22 shares of the Registrant's 9% Series B Convertible Preferred Stock, (ii) up to 1,713,114 shares issuable upon the exercise of related warrants.

-- e.
-Represents shares of common stock registered for resale by the holders (the "Selling Stockholders") of shares of 7% Series C Convertible Preferred Stock consisting of (i) 2,734,375 shares of common stock that may be issued to pay semi-annual dividends to the Selling Stockholders, and (ii) 3,750,000 shares of common stock that may be issued to the Selling Stockholders under the anti-dilution provisions of the 9% Series C Convertible Preferred Stock. - f.
-Includes (i) up to 172,082 shares currently held by the selling stockholders and (ii) up to 398,755 shares issuable upon the exercise of outstanding warrants. - (3) When the Company filed its initial Form SB-2 on October 27, 2006, it anticipated registering 26,024,217 shares, which resulted in the Company paying a \$2,227.67 registration fee.
-The Company has since reduced the number of shares it is registering in this Form SB-2 to 20,008,319 shares, resulting in its registration fee being reduced to \$1,713.20.
+- d.
+Represents shares of common stock registered for resale by the holders (the "Selling Stockholders") of shares of 9% Series B Convertible Preferred Stock consisting of (i) 486,884 shares of common stock that may be issued to pay semi-annual dividends to the Selling Stockholders, and (ii) 1,200,984 shares of common stock that may be issued to the Selling Stockholders under the anti-dilution provisions of the 9% Series B Convertible Preferred Stock. - e.
+Represents shares of common stock registered for resale by the holders (the "Selling Stockholders") of shares of 7% Series C Convertible Preferred Stock consisting of (i) 2,165,625 shares of common stock that may be issued to pay semi-annual dividends to the Selling Stockholders, and (ii) 4,516,875 shares of common stock that may be issued to the Selling Stockholders under the anti-dilution provisions of the 9% Series B Convertible Preferred Stock. - f.
+Includes (i) shares up to 172,082 shares currently held by the selling stockholders and (ii) up to 398,755 shares issuable upon the exercise of outstanding warrants.